TKomericki/Rhetos-wiki/Data-migration.md

 ## Developing data-migration scripts

+Compared to *Entity Framework migrations*, in Rhetos migrations developers only need to manage **migration of data**.
+Changes to database structure (tables, columns and other objects) are managed by Rhetos framework internally.
+Developers might use data-migration scripts to modify the database structure only in rare cases in order to optimize standard Rhetos framework upgrade process.

 ### SQL scripts

 Data-migration scripts are regular SQL scripts, with the code following specific rules as describes in this article.